lint-staged/lint-staged/README.md

 ## Filtering files

-Linter commands work on a subset of all staged files, defined by a _glob pattern_. lint-staged uses [micromatch](https://github.com/micromatch/micromatch) for matching files with the following rules:
+Task commands work on a subset of all staged files, defined by a _glob pattern_. lint-staged uses [micromatch](https://github.com/micromatch/micromatch) for matching files with the following rules:

 - If the glob pattern contains no slashes (`/`), micromatch's `matchBase` option will be enabled, so globs match a file's basename regardless of directory:
   - `"*.js"` will match all JS files, like `/test.js` and `/foo/bar/test.js`